 Becoming a director of the academy trust

-The next election for a parent director will be held in 2018.
+The next election for a parent director will be held in 2020.
 The clerk will write to all parents with information about the process.
-If you’d like to serve as a foundation governor or director in a school in the Diocese of Westminster, please see http://rcdow.org.uk/education/governors/serving-as-a-governor/.
+Alternatively, if you would like to serve as a foundation governor or director in a school in the Diocese of Westminster, please see http://rcdow.org.uk/education/governors/serving-as-a-governor/.
 For information about the role of directors, please follow the link below.